Sign In

 SHARE

 Feeding babies peanuts early in life is now proven to be one of the most effective ways to stop peanut allergies before they start.
-A new study published in Pediatrics shows that peanut allergy rates among young children in the United States have dropped by more than 40% since doctors began recommending that babies eat peanut products early.
+A new study in Pediatrics shows a drop in peanut allergy rates.
+Among young children in the United States, these rates have fallen by more than 40%.
+This change occurred since doctors began recommending that babies eat peanut products early.
 According to CBS NEWS, the change has already helped protect around 60,000 children from developing life-threatening allergies.

 For many years, doctors used to tell parents to keep babies away from peanuts and other allergenic foods until they were older.
 But now, science says the opposite.
 Early exposure actually helps a child’s immune system learn to accept peanuts rather than fight them.
-The study shows that babies who start eating peanut-based foods around 4 months old and continue regularly are much less likely to develop allergies later in life.
+The study shows that babies who start eating peanut-based foods around 4 months old are much less likely to develop allergies later.
+This holds true when they continue eating these foods regularly.

 Dr. David Hill, a pediatric allergist and researcher at the Children’s Hospital of Philadelphia, led the new research.
 “We estimate that there are at least 40,000 fewer kids with peanut allergy today than there would’ve been,” he said.
 “That’s a remarkable thing, right?
-I can actually come to you today and say there are fewer kids with food allergies now than there would have been if we hadn’t implemented this public health effort.”
+I can actually come to you today and say there are fewer kids with food allergies now.
+This number is lower than it would have been if we hadn’t implemented this public health effort.

 The research team looked at health records from dozens of pediatric clinics across the country.
 They compared data before and after 2015, the year when U.S. guidelines first changed.
 After that year, peanut allergies in children aged zero to three fell by about 27%.
 When the guidelines were expanded again in 2017, allergy cases dropped even further, by more than 40%.